15 Hidden Gems in Egypt You Must Visit in 2026

 9- Dendera Temple

 Dendera Temple is the temple of Hathor, the goddess of joy.
-It looks bright and colorful with artwork.
-The ceilings depict images of zodiacs.
+The artwork brightens it up and colors it.
+The ceilings depict images showing zodiacs.
 The columns hold beautiful carvings.
 You go upstairs to the rooftop for views across the desert.
-There are brilliant photo opportunities inside the temple.
-It is less crowded than major temples, and Dendara allows time for quiet admiration of its beauty.
+Inside the temple, there are brilliant photo opportunities.
+It is less crowded compared to major temples, and Dendara allows time for quiet admiration of its beauty.

 Visit Dendera temple from Luxor